ShubhadeepSadhukhan1993/fastSF/README.md

 #### program: grid_switch

-The user can enter "true" or "false"
+You can enter "true" or "false"

-"true": The code saves the structure function output as a function of the difference vector ($\mathbf{l}$), in addition to the magnitude of the difference vector ($l$).
+"true": Save the structure function output as a function of the difference vector in addition to the magnitude of the difference vector.

-"false": The code saves structure functions as a function of the magnitude of the difference vector only.
+"false": Save structure functions as a function of the magnitude of the difference vector only.

 #### program: scalar_switch

+You can enter "true" or "false"

-true: Calculate the structure function of a scalar field.
+"true": Calculate the structure function of a scalar field.

-false: Calculate the structure function of a vector field.
+"false": Calculate the structure function of a vector field.

 #### program: 2D_switch

+You can enter "true" or "false".

-true: Calculate the structure function two dimensional field.
+"true": Calculate the structure function for two dimensional field.

-false: Calculate the structure function three dimensional field.
+"false": Calculate the structure function for three dimensional field.

 #### program: Only_logitudinal

-It is valid for structure function of vector fields only
+This entry is for structure function of velocity  fields only.
+You can enter "true" or "false".
-true: Calculate the structure functions using the two point difference of the vector field along the difference vector direction

-false: Calculate the structure functions using the two point difference of the vector field in both the parallel and perpendicular to the difference vector direction
+"true": Compute only the longitudinal structure function.

+"false": Compute both longitudinal and transverse structure functions.

 #### grid: Nx, Ny, Nz

-It is the number of points along x, y, and z direction respectively of the  grid.
+The number of points along x, y, and z direction respectively of the  grid.
 Valid for both the vector and scalar fields.
 For two dimensional fields you need to provide Nx and Nz.
-Ny should be set to 1.

 #### domain_dimension: Lx, Ly, Lz

-Length of the cubical box along x, y, and z direction respectively
+Length of the cubical box along x, y, and z direction respectively.
+For two dimensional fields, you need to provide Lx and Lz.

 #### structure_function: q1, q2
-The lower and the upper limit of the order of the structure functions to be computed
+The lower and the upper limit of the order of the structure functions to be computed.

-### test: test_switch
+#### test: test_switch
 true: It will take some input from inside and test the code for some known result implemented inside.
 (For testing lower grid size is recommended as it takes a lot of time.)

 false: It is recommended for calculation from your real data which will be read from the "in" folder